CES 2017: AMD Announces High Performance Ecosystem for Ryzen CPUs

 AMD haven’t given exact details on when Ryzen will officially hit shelves, but it does mention that the Ryzen-based PCs, the AM4 motherboards and compatible cooling units will all be expected to be available Q1 2017.

-Featured Image by AMD
+[Featured Image by AMD]